-- (v) Tax Consequences and Other Features.
+(v) Tax Consequences and Other Features.
 Any discussion of tax implications or other benefits or features of investments in municipal fund securities included in an advertisement must not be false or misleading.
 In the case of an advertisement that includes generalized statements regarding tax or other benefits offered in connection with such municipal fund securities or otherwise offered under state or federal law, the advertisement also must include a generalized statement that the availability of such tax or other benefits may be conditioned on meeting certain requirements.
 If the advertisement describes the nature of specific benefits, such advertisement must also briefly list the substantive factors that may materially limit the availability of such benefits (such as residency, purpose for or timing of distributions, or other factors, as applicable).
-Such statements of conditions or limitations must be presented in close proximity to, and in a manner no less prominent than, the description of such benefits. - (vi) Underlying Registered Securities.
-If an advertisement for a municipal fund security provides specific details of a security held as an underlying asset of the municipal fund security, the details included in the advertisement relating to such underlying security must be presented in a manner that would be in compliance with any Commission or NASD advertising rules that would be applicable if the advertisement related solely to such underlying security; provided that details of the underlying security must be accompanied by any further statements relating to such details as are necessary to ensure that the inclusion of such details does not cause the advertisement to be false or misleading with respect to the municipal fund securities advertised.
-This subsection does not limit the applicability of any rule of the Commission, NASD or any other regulatory body relating to advertisements of securities other than municipal fund securities, including advertisements that contain information about such other securities together with information about municipal securities. - (vii) Correspondence Presenting Performance Data.
-Notwithstanding any other provision of this rule, all correspondence with the public that includes performance data relating to municipal fund securities must comply with the provisions of subparagraph (e)(i)(A)(3) (presented in the manner provided in subparagraph (e)(i)(A)(4)) and subsection (e)(ii) as if such correspondence were a product advertisement under this rule. - (f) Approval by Principal.
+Such statements of conditions or limitations must be presented in close proximity to, and in a manner no less prominent than, the description of such benefits.

+(vi) Underlying Registered Securities.
+If an advertisement for a municipal fund security provides specific details of a security held as an underlying asset of the municipal fund security, the details included in the advertisement relating to such underlying security must be presented in a manner that would be in compliance with any Commission or other advertising rules that would be applicable if the advertisement related solely to such underlying security; provided that details of the underlying security must be accompanied by any further statements relating to such details as are necessary to ensure that the inclusion of such details does not cause the advertisement to be false or misleading with respect to the municipal fund securities advertised.
+This subsection does not limit the applicability of any rule of the Commission or any other regulatory body relating to advertisements of securities other than municipal fund securities, including advertisements that contain information about such other securities together with information about municipal securities.

+(vii) Correspondence Presenting Performance Data.
+Notwithstanding any other provision of this rule, all correspondence with the public that includes performance data relating to municipal fund securities must comply with the provisions of subparagraph (e)(i)(A)(3) (presented in the manner provided in subparagraph (e)(i)(A)(4)) and subsection (e)(ii) as if such correspondence were a product advertisement under this rule.

+(f) Approval by Principal.
 Each advertisement subject to the requirements of this rule must be approved in writing by a municipal securities principal or general securities principal prior to first use.
-Each broker, dealer and municipal securities dealer shall make and keep current in a separate file records of all such advertisements.